 Failing to invest in adequate measures to combat counterfeit products exposes brands to severe consequences, including reputation damage and revenue loss.
 This begs for the need for a suitable anti-counterfeit measure.
 By implementing a robust anti-counterfeit strategy, D2C brands can protect their customers, preserve their brand reputation and ensure sustained growth in the highly competitive marketplace.
 Prioritizing anti-counterfeit measures is not only a business imperative but also a commitment to the trust and loyalty of consumers.

 And Acviss know it!
 Acviss has been at the forefront of the counterfeit battle, whether it be the online shopping platforms or the offline stores.
-By leveraging cutting-edge technology like Artificial Intelligence, Blockchain, Machine Learning and computer vision, Acviss’s solutions not only have been able to protect over 2 billion products across every industry but improve customer engagement and loyalty towards brands.
+By leveraging cutting-edge technology like Artificial Intelligence, Blockchain, Machine Learning and computer vision, Acviss’s solutions have not only been able to protect over 2 billion products across every industry but also improve customer engagement and loyalty towards brands.